eilandert/wordpress-hardening-plugin/README.md

 ## Requirements
 - CRS Version 4.0 or newer
-- ModSecurity compatoble Web Application Firewall
+- ModSecurity compatible Web Application Firewall

 ## How to install the plugin